 The record suspension process can be done relatively quickly and on your own.
 In most cases, you do not need to hire a lawyer or a “pardon” service provider that submits requests for record suspensions.

 The application cost (paid to the government) is approximately $600.
 A lawyer or pardon service can’t accelerate the review of your application, guarantee a better result, and using a lawyer or pardon agency won’t give your application special status.
 The applications will be treated the same whether you do it yourself or use a lawyer or pardon service.

 The only help a lawyer or agent can assist you with is determining your eligibility and compiling the documentation that you will have to provide to the lawyer or agent in any event.
 A lawyer or pardon agent may be useful if you have a language barrier; however, obtaining the assistance of a friend that is fluent in English and your own language will undoubtedly be less expensive than hiring a lawyer or a pardon agent.

 The government of Canada has setup a helpful website that can assist people in obtaining pardons.
 The website even has tools to help you determine your eligibility for a pardon.
 At Weisberg Law, we recommend you attempt the process on your own and only involve a lawyer or agent if you find the process too difficult or taxing.

-Everything you need to complete your record suspension application can be found on this helpful government website.
+Everything you need to complete your record suspension application can be found on Canada’s Parole Board website.